foundation/foundation-sites/docs/pages/breadcrumbs.md

 sass: scss/components/_breadcrumbs.scss
 ---

 To make a set of breadcrumb links, just add the class `.breadcrumbs` to a `<ul>`, and then add links inside of the `<li>` elements.
-The current page doesn't require a link or a class, but you should add some explanatory text for AT that indicates which item is the current page.
+The current page doesn't require a link or a class, but you should add some explanatory text for assistive technologies that indicates which item is the current page.

 To mark a disabled item, add the class `.disabled` to the `<li>`, and just use plain text instead of a link.